mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 cpu_gray = gpu_gray.download()
 ```

+If this code runs without exceptions, your OpenCV-CUDA installation is working correctly.
+If you get errors (like `AttributeError` or `cv2.error`), it means CUDA modules aren't properly installed—revisit the installation steps above.

 ## OpenCV-CUDA Benchmark

 I will benchmark CPU vs GPU performance for background subtraction using OpenCV's MOG (Mixture of Gaussians) algorithm.
 Background subtraction identifies which parts of an image have changed.
 Imagine separating a person walking through a scene from the static background behind them.
 MOG works by building a statistical model of what the "normal" background looks like, then flagging anything different as foreground.